-Table I and Table II lists all potential class meeting dates and the due dates by week in semester.
+Table II and Table III lists all potential class meeting dates and the due dates by week in semester.
 Spring semester has one more 'week' (due to Spring break taking up one week) Deadlines are FIRM!

-Deadlines - Typically an electronic version of assignments is preferred (strongly preferred!!!).
+Deadlines - Typically electronic version of assignments is required.
 Meeting all the deadlines and submitting appropriate documents related to these assignments are used in the final grade so ignore them at your peril.
 Meeting deadlines satisfactorily and reporting on their effort, and understanding assignments, is part of what makes someone successful in their profession.
+TABLE III Timeline - Spring Semester